-\ Samples should not remain at 4°C for a prolonged period of time.
+\ Samples should not remain at 4°C for prolonged period of time.

-- 5. Start the program, then pause it when the thermal cycler block reaches 4°C. - 6.
-Transfer the PCR tube to the pre-chilled thermal cycler and resume the cycling program. - When the thermal cycler program is complete and the sample block has returned to 4°C, remove the samples and place them on ice. - 8.
-Immediately proceed to the next protocol, "Adapter Ligation", page 18.
+- 7. Start the program, then pause it when the thermal cycler block reaches 4°C. - 8.
+Transfer the PCR tube to the pre-chilled thermal cycler and resume the cycling program. - When the thermal cycler program is complete and the sample block has returned to 4°C, remove the samples and place them on ice. - 10.
+Immediately proceed to "Protocol: Adapter Ligation", page 18.